 “Look at him,” she reportedly snapped when David’s friend Ken Annakin visited.
 “He can’t tell his stories now!”

-Beyond David’s fame and success, some of Hjördis’ anger appeared to be focussed on his years as a womaniser.
-Looking back at 1983 from 1994, she (seemingly at random) dropped in: “Of course, I knew he had other women.”
+Beyond David’s fame and success, Hjördis’ anger appeared to be focussed on his years as a womaniser.
+Looking back in 1994, she (seemingly at random) dropped in: “Of course, I knew he had other women.”
 This hints at what else was playing on her mind at the time, and may have fuelled a dreadful need for last-minute revenge.

 While David was being treated at The Wellington hospital, Hjördis befriended a doctor (perhaps a throwback to her old childhood dreams of marrying one) and even invited him to Lo Scoglietto.
 Unsurprisingly, his presence was not popular with the rest of David’s family, the least of the reasons being that he brought along supplies of alcohol for her.

-Another of Hjördis’ admirers was a Monte Carlo based artist called Andrew Vicari, who was blindingly up-front about their relationship when interviewed by Graham Lord.
+Another of Hjördis’ admirers was Monte Carlo-based artist called Andrew Vicari, who was blindingly up-front about their relationship when interviewed by Graham Lord.
 “I adored Hjördis, and I’m proud to have been her lover.
 I went to Lo Scoglietto when David was alive and not yet ill and he regaled us with stories, but they seemed to be an ill-matched, incompatible couple.
 They were two of the nicest people I’ve ever met.
-I don’t know whether he was upset by my fling with her… [let’s guess ‘yes’…] Maybe.”
+I don’t know whether he was upset by my fling with her… Maybe.”
+[Let’s guess ‘yes’.]

 “Hjördis never wanted or encouraged people to visit David at the house in the South of France when he became ill,” Roger Moore wrote in ‘My Word Is My Bond’.
 “She seemed to resent his friends and the affection they held for him.”